GEUS-Glaciology-and-Climate/GC-Net-level-1-data-processing/out/Report.md

 ## Manual flagging of data at Humboldt
 No erroneous data listed for Humboldt
 ## Adjusting data at Humboldt
-HS1 not in datafile
-HS2 not in datafile
 ## Adjusting data at Humboldt
 ### Adjusting HS1
 |start time|end time|operation|value|